Zotye Domy X7

-The Zotye Domy X7 (Damai X7) was a mid-size crossover vehicle (CUV) manufactured by Chinese automaker Zotye Auto under the Domy (大迈) product series.
+The Zotye Domy X7 (Damai X7) is a mid-size crossover SUV manufactured by Chinese automaker Zotye Auto under the Domy (大迈) product series.

 Overview

 Revealed during the 2016 Chengdu Auto Show in China, the production version was launched later in October 2016 with prices ranging from 89,900 yuan to 161,900 yuan.
-Styling is controversial as the Domy X7 heavily resembles the Volkswagen CrossBlue Coupé Concept.
+Its styling is controversial as the Domy X7 heavily resembles the Volkswagen Tiguan.

 Zotye Domy X7 S

-The Domy X7 S is a sportier trim of the Zotye Domy X7 mid-size crossover vehicle revealed in November 2017.
+The Domy X7 S is a sportier trim of the Zotye Domy X7 SUV which is revealed in November 2017.
 The Domy X7 S features a restyled front fascia and a redesigned tailgate.
-As of 2018, the model was canceled and the design and platform was sold to Dorcen and renamed to Dorcen G70s.
+As of 2018, the model was canceled and the design and platform were sold to Dorcen and renamed to Dorcen G70s.